 The Baltic States rank relatively high in World Bank's Ease of Doing Business index which evaluates business regulations and their enforcement.
 The index indicates how easy it is to set up a new business and operate it.
-According to June 2015 rankings, Estonia is 16th, Lithuania 20th and Latvia 22nd out of 189 world countries.
-They outrank such developed countries as France (27th), the Netherlands (28th) and Japan (34th) as well as such emerging economies as Poland (25th), Czech Republic (36th) and Russia (51st).
+According to June 2016 rankings, Estonia is 12th, Latvia 14th and Lithuania 21st out of 190 world countries.
+They outrank such developed countries as the Netherlands (28th), France (29th) and Switzerland (31st) as well as such emerging economies as Poland (24th), Czech Republic (27th) and Hungary (41st).
 The Baltic States also fare well in Global Competitiveness Index (GCI) rankings, conducted by World Economic Forum.
 This index defines competitiveness as the set of institutions, policies and factors that determine the level of productivity of a country.
 The level of productivity, in turn, sets the level of prosperity that can be earned by an economy.
-Based on GCI 2015-2016 rankings, out of 140 countries Estonia stands at 30th position, Lithuania at 36th and Latvia at 44th.
+Based on GCI 2016-2017 rankings, out of 138 countries Estonia stands at 30th position, Lithuania at 35th and Latvia at 49th.
+They outrank such states as Turkey (55th), Slovenia (56th) and Slovakia (65th).